 - From the Image menu select Mode.
 You will notice that all of the image modes are now available.
 Select Bitmap from the modes.
 A dialog like the one to the right will appear. - 5) Leave the Resolution options as they are and click OK.
 You will now have a 2 bit image.
-In other words, the image only has 2 colours (22) which are black and white.
+In other words, the image only has 2 colours (2^2) which are black and white.
 There are no grey or coloured pixels.
-The effect is most obvious at 100% magnification as shown below.
+The effect is most obvious at 100% magnification as shown to the right.